kbroman/ProgrammingNotes/linux_setup.md

    - Hmm...if I turn off wifi and connect with an ethernet cable, the vpn works and I can get to the biostat servers.
 So maybe it's an eduroam issue?
+   - playing with turning wired and wifi on and off, I can no longer get a connection to anything at wisc.edu.
+Logging out and back in didn't help, but restarting the computer worked

 9. ssh keys + connect to github